Klesse/freecodecamp-data-analysis/README.md

 Some skills learned throughout the course:

-1. Data manipulation with numpy as pandas
+1. Data manipulation with numpy and pandas.
-2. Plotting data with matplotlib and seaborn
+2. Plotting data with matplotlib and seaborn.
-3. Statistical fundaments (mean, variance, correlation, etc.)
+3. Statistical fundaments (mean, variance, correlation, etc.).
-4. Summarizing data to get insights
+4. Summarizing data to get insights.

 The course offers when you finish it a certification, but to get it the student has to make five projets.